 Skip to content

-Rick and Marlene Goble are a couple who relocated to Estrella in 2014, primarily to escape the harsh winters of Minnesota and to be closer to their daughter, Carissa, who resided in Los Angeles at the time.
-Rick had a long and successful career in the retail automobile business, spanning 45 years, before retiring.
-Marlene, on the other hand, continued working in Community Relations with the American Cancer Society (ACS) in Phoenix until her retirement.
+Rick and Marlene Goble relocated to Estrella in 2014, primarily to escape the harsh winters of Minnesota and to be closer to their daughter, Carissa, who lived in Los Angeles at the time.
+Rick had a successful career in the retail automobile business, spanning 45 years, before retiring.
+Meanwhile, Marlene continued to work in Community Relations with the American Cancer Society (ACS) in Phoenix until her retirement.

-Within the community, Rick has been actively involved in various roles within the club.
-He has served as the Secretary, Treasurer, and currently holds the position of one of the Webmasters.
-Rick’s dedication and contributions have been valuable to the club’s operations and online presence.
+Within the community, Rick actively participated in various roles within the club.
+He served as the Secretary, Treasurer, and the was one of the club’s Webmasters.
+Rick’s dedication and contributions have been invaluable to the club’s operations and online presence.

-The Goble’s have had many cars over the years and that trend seems to have continued into retirement.
-The following are a few the cars they’ve had since joining the club.
+The Gobles have had many cars over the years, and that trend seems to have continued into retirement.
+Here are a few of the cars they’ve had since joining the club.

 1964 Chevrolet Chevelle Malibu SS Restomod

-Rick and his twin brother, Rollie, had quite the success story with his Malibu SS restoration project.
-The Malibu’s accomplishments include winning the “Cool Convert” award at the Good Guys Great Lakes Nationals Madison Wisconsin in 2007 and it achieved further recognition when it was awarded “Best Chevrolet in Show” at the 2012 Car Craft Summer Nationals.
-This honor signifies that the
+Rick and his twin brother, Rollie, achieved considerable success with their Malibu SS restoration project.
+The Malibu received the “Cool Convert” award at the Good Guys Great Lakes Nationals in Madison, Wisconsin, in 2007.
+It further garnered recognition when it was awarded “Best Chevrolet in Show” at the 2012 Car Craft Summer Nationals.

-Overall, the Malibu’s journey is a testament to the dedication, passion, and hard work put into restoring a vintage car.
-The awards it received serve as a validation of the craftsmanship and attention to detail invested by Rick and Rollie in their restoration efforts.
+Overall, the Malibu’s journey serves as a testament to the dedication, passion, and hard work invested in restoring a vintage car.
+The awards it received validate the craftsmanship and attention to detail put in by Rick and Rollie in their restoration efforts.

 '62 Volkswagen Beetle

-Rick and Marlene’s decision to buy the freshly restored Beetle in Southern California turned out to be a delightful choice.
-The couple not only enjoyed the experience of owning the Volkswagen but also cherished the stories shared by the people who had owned one before them.
+Rick and Marlene’s decision to acquire a freshly restored Beetle in Southern California turned out to be a delightful choice.
+The couple not only enjoyed owning the Volkswagen but also cherished the stories shared by previous owners.

 In 2018, Rick embarked on an extraordinary journey with his best friend of over 40 years, Ron Reahard.
-They participated in the “Hot Rod Power Tour,” and drive the Beetle over 6,700 miles over 16 days.
+They participated in the “Hot Rod Power Tour” and drove the Beetle over 6,700 miles in 16 days.
 It was an opportunity for automotive enthusiasts to showcase their vehicles and explore the open road.
-However, Rick’s choice of vehicle added an extra element of adventure to his road trip.
+However, Rick’s choice of a vintage Beetle added an extra element of adventure to his road trip.

-Throughout his journey, Rick likely encountered fellow travelers, car enthusiasts, and curious onlookers who were captivated by the sight of a vintage Beetle conquering the long stretches of road.
-Undoubtedly, these encounters must have led to numerous conversations and stories shared among the passionate community of Volkswagen owners.
+Throughout his journey, Rick likely encountered fellow travelers, car enthusiasts, and curious onlookers captivated by the sight of a vintage Beetle conquering the long stretches of road.
+Undoubtedly, these encounters led to numerous conversations and stories shared among the passionate community of Volkswagen owners.

 Rick and Marlene’s ownership of the restored Beetle not only allowed them to experience the joys of driving a classic car but also connected them with a rich history of Volkswagen owners and their remarkable tales.
 It’s these personal stories and shared experiences that truly make owning a vintage vehicle special and create lasting memories for the owners.